 The press and other media representatives are permitted to make fair use of show trademarks in connection with general editorial and news coverage of the show subject to the SHOT Show Trademark Branding Guidelines.
 Use of show trademarks for profit or gain (e.g., use of show trademarks to sell media services) or for non-fair use purposes is prohibited.

-Media who attend SHOT Show Media Day at the Range, which takes place the day before SHOT Show opens, are reminded to practice safe firearms handling always, follow range-officer commands at firing stations and, in general, be courteous to others and mindful of safety throughout the day.
+Media who attend SHOT Show Industry Day at the Range, which takes place the day before SHOT Show opens, are reminded to practice safe firearms handling always, follow range-officer commands at firing stations and, in general, be courteous to others and mindful of safety throughout the day.
 Your cooperation will contribute to a safe, efficiently run event.
-It will also help you make the most of your time at Media Day at the Range.
+It will also help you make the most of your time at Industry Day at the Range.